 “He’s back.”
 I said, jabbing at Pascal’s elbow.

 “No way.”
 He stood up and began walking towards the boy, meeting him on the other side of the street.
-The exchange was very brief and I watched as Pascal rooted in his pocket, before handing the boy a crushed note.
+The exchange was brief and I watched as Pascal rooted in his pocket, before handing the boy a crushed note.
 He signalled to me, then grinning broadly jogged back, holding the shoe level and high.
 Things were looking up.

 “You’re not going to believe this.”